jkossen/imposter/README.rst

 * You can easily run the admin on a private LAN while the front-end runs on public servers

-* The frontend doesn't need write rights
+* The frontend and public_api app don't need write permissions since they don't manipulate data

 * Performance: front-end can be optimized for viewing content, admin for changing content